 Dead Sea water temperature in November: 27°

 Note: These are the average high temperatures for the Dead Sea, i.e. what you can expect at midday during these months.
 The lowest average temperature is usually 5-6 degrees cooler, and the yearly average low is just 15° during January and December nights.

 These temperatures are noticeably higher than other Mediterranean lakes and seas.
 For example, the neighboring Red Sea has a yearly average high of 26°, and lows of 2°.

 Why is the Dead Sea water so warm?

-The Dead Sea is located in the Juden Desert – an area which has year-round high temperatures.
+The Dead Sea is located in the Juden Desert – an area that has year-round high temperatures.
 Like any large body of water, the Dead Sea modulates the temperature around it.
-In the winter, the sea temperature is slightly higher than the land around it, and vice versa during the summer.
+The sea temperature is slightly higher in the winter than the land around it, and vice versa during the summer.

 What is the Dead Sea water density?